cilium/cilium.io/src/posts/2021-01-29-cilium-bgp-f5/index.md

   - BGP
   - BIRD
 ogImage: ogimage.png
-ogSummary: 'This is a guest blog by Howard Hao.
-Howard is working as a Kubernetes infrastructure SRE for Ect888.com.
-In this guest post, Howard will share how Ect888 uses Cilium & F5 to build a sc'
+ogSummary: 'Learn how Ect888.com uses Cilium & F5 to build a scalable load-balancing infrastructure with BGP for their production environment.'
 ---

 import authors from 'utils/author-data';